Submitting Your Thesis or Dissertation Electronically

-Departments or advisors may require a printed copy and students often desire printed copies.
-While you can order bound copies of your work through UMI.
-Additional printing and/or binding services are provided by the firms listed below.
+Departments or advisors may require submission of a printed copy of every thesis and dissertation.
+Often, students also desire printed copies to keep or share with loved ones.
+You can order bound copies of your work through UMI as part of the electronic submission process, but you do not have to order through UMI and use their binding service.
+Additional printing and/or binding services are offered by the firms listed below.

 How It Works

-Directly submit your PDF or a paper copy of your thesis or dissrtation to a binder listed below.
+Directly submit your PDF or a paper copy of your thesis or dissertation to a binding service.
 Be sure to read their instructions and submit information as requested.
 If you submit an electronic thesis or dissertation, the binder will print it on acid free paper and bind and stamp it to your specifications.
-Finished bound volumes will be mailed directly to you.
+Finished, bound volumes will be mailed directly to you.
 You may pay by credit card or arrange in advance to pay by check or money order.